 Children with potentially infectious diseases must be kept at home.
 (Below are some examples of infectious childhood diseases which will not be allowed at school.
 Please note that this list is by no means comprehensive).

-If a child becomes seriously ill while they are attending school the parent will be informed and asked to fetch the child immediately, this includes fever higher than 38 degrees and if they have more than four watery stools.
+If a child becomes seriously ill while they are attending school the parent will be informed and asked to fetch the child immediately, this includes fever higher than 37.5 degrees and if they have more than TWO watery stools.
 We can not give a sick child all our attention as needed and not attend to the other children in the class.

 Any medicine sent to school must be clearly marked with the child’s name and dosage instruction, and documented in the medicine book (or a note with instructions must be attached) in the classroom before handing it to the teacher to be placed in the medicine cupboard or refrigerator.
 Furthermore, it remains the parent’s responsibility to remove the medicine from the box or refrigerator at the time of going home.
 No antibiotics will be administered at school.
 If any medicine is found in a child’s bag it will be confiscated.